-I am a First Nation or a First Nations-authorized service provider.
+I am a First Nation.
 Can I access capital funding for straightforward building repairs?
 Yes.
-Funding could be available for repairs to buildings involved in the provision of Jordan's Principle services.
+Funding could be available.

 What if my project is straightforward?
-ISC will process straightforward funding requests, such as vehicle purchases or minor repairs like window replacements, by placing a request to Jordan's Principle and not through the capital funding process.
-Requests otherwise available through Jordan's Principle will be processed there.
+ISC will process straightforward funding requests, such as vehicle purchases or minor repairs like window replacements, through other processes (such as Jordan's Principle or actuals under 2018 CHRT 4 (e.g., building repairs for agencies) where relevant)) and not through the capital funding process.
 Straightforward capital requests may not need to go through every phase in the process.
 Right now, the meaning of a "straightforward" project is not totally clear.

-What is the difference between a straightforward capital request and a complex request?
+What is the difference between a straightforward request and

+a complex request?
 The difference between these two is not totally clear-cut.
 The capital process is still developing.
-But "straightforward" projects such as vehicle purchases and some minor building repairs should not be going through the multi-phased capital process.
+But "straightforward" projects such as vehicle purchases and some minor building repairs should not be going through the multiphased capital process.